 It is the policy of the university that all students have access to the same student health services that are available to students enrolled in other courses of instruction.
-The PA program core faculty cannot participate in the health care of the program students.
+The PA program principal faculty, program director, and medical director cannot participate in the health care of the students in the program, except in emergency situations.
 The Director of Student Health Services will ensure that care is available.